Easter Camping: 30 of the Best Things to Do on Easter Weekend in the UK 2021

 Encompassing woodland, moorland, wetland, heathland, mountain and coast, nature reserves are a great place to walk, cycle and spot wildlife.
 From Rutland Water to the Giant’s Causeway, the UK is home to some truly fantastic nature reserves.
 When wandering through one of the many nature reserves, keep an eye out for swooping birds, buzzing insects and blossoming flowers.

 As an island nation, the UK is entirely bordered by coastline, from sandy beaches to rugged cliffs.
 The UK is home to 128 Blue Flag beaches – given to beaches that are deemed safe and clean and to have excellent features and high-water quality.
-If you’re thinking of taking a beach camping trip, take a look at our guide to camping near the coast.
+If you’re thinking of taking a beach camping trip, take a look at our guide to camping near the coast, as well as our 25 favourite things to do at the beach.

 Each year, 16 million ewes give birth across the UK.
 Despite most deliveries taking place in spring, lambing can take place anytime between November and December.
 Pay a visit to a local farm and experience the miraculous process of lambing – a great way to teach children their first lesson about life.
 Depending on the farm, you might be able to stroke, pet and feed the new-born playful lambs.